 Our Team

-Jared’s passion for community and the environment inspired him to found The Beacon Network in 20XX.
-Initially, this organization was intended to create an authentic way for people to connect with important issues in their local community and come together in the face of many disasters.
-After Hurricane Helene hit Western North Carolina, Jared pivoted the organization to focus on the South Toe River Valley and supporting his neighbors.
-Jared has a background in psychology and has studied permaculture and computer programming.
+Jared’s passion for community and the environment inspired him to found Beacon in the midst of Covid in 2020.
+The goal was to create an authentic way for people to connect with their community and come together in the face of many disasters.
+After Hurricane Helene hit, Jared began to focus on his own community in the South Toe River Valley, working to bring together local leaders and resources to support his neighbors.
+Jared has educational backgrounds in psychology and permaculture, informing the shape and direction of this important work.

 In Philly in 2013, he helped start the Ahimsa House, a still thriving center for peace and mindfulness offering donation-based classes in yoga, meditation, community gardening, and more.
 He participated numerous times in the Move Mountains Project, a Colorado-based youth program fostering cultural connection and professional skills in students of the San Luis Valley (founded by fellow board member and longtime ally Miguel Huerta).
-He attended many critical teach-ins and discussions during the Occupy movement as a student in Philly.
+He attended many critical teach-ins and discussions during the Occupy movement as a student in Philadelphia.
+Wherever he went, he learned the importance of community and found ways to get involved.
+Beacon’s mission stems from his recognition that in whatever situation, we are stronger together.

-Jared has lived in the South Toe River Valley since 2018.
+Jared has lived in the South Toe River Valley since 2018 and feels lucky to call this beautiful land full of resilient people his home.

 Keira is a self-taught herbalist and botany enthusiast who has returned to her Appalachian roots.
 She began studying Biology at Virginia Tech with a focus on Animal Sciences and worked extensively in the animal field before shifting her focus to teaching and performing dance.
 Her travels across the country exposed her to a wide range of communities, cultures, and ecosystems, deepening her appreciation for the mountains she calls home.